shouhengyi/bagel/README.md

 ### Running in Docker 🐳

 To run Bagel without installing local dependencies like ROS, you can use our provided Docker images.
+Make sure you have [Docker Desktop](https://docs.docker.com/desktop/) installed.
 This example uses ROS 2 Kilted.

 #### Mount Your Data